 Ideally, you should have the following at this level

-1. A well-defined purchasing policy which lists the internal controls.
+1. A well-defined purchasing policy that lists the internal controls.

 Common among those controls are the authorization of spend and the authorization limits by job title.
 However, at this level – the purchasing policy and related controls are not centralized across all regions or business units.
 If you only have one business unit then this is not an issue.